 Album: Shinsekai yori OST (2013)

 Shinsekai yori, or From the New World, is an anime set in a dystopian, post-apocalyptic sort of world, with pretty great world-building and plot.
-I watched it together with Nak and Satinel back on Apr 05-13 2019, so our three year anniversary of that just passed, but I didn’t want to do a three-in-a-row feature of Japanese anime songs in Song of the Week, so here we are instead.
+I watched it together with Nak and Satinel back on Apr 05-13 2019, so our three year anniversary of that just passed, but I didn’t want to do a three-in-a-row feature of Japanese anime songs in my Song of the Week segments, so here we are instead.

-Yuki ni Saku Hana is the second ending song of the show, though the first time you actually run across it is as the opening song of episode 16, when one of the characters is reading a letter that changes her life forever to open up the episode.
+Yuki ni Saku Hana is the second ending song of the show, though the first time I actually ran across it is as the opening song of episode 16, when one of the characters is reading a letter that changes her life forever to open up the episode.
 The song, sung by the voice actress of the character who read the letter, replaced the instrumental opening that usually accompanied the start of an episode, and episode 16 is the only episode with an actual vocal song as its opening song.
 It then becomes the ending song from the next episode onwards until the end of the show.

 The song made an incredible impression upon me the first time we heard it in context, and I remember having my heart caught in my throat as I watched on, fascinated yet somewhat horrified as the characters grew up and changed before my eyes.
 The melody of the song is sombre, yet light, and straddles a line somewhere between a funeral dirge and a cautious hope for the future.
 Sort of like a flower blooming from a mound of earth that was someone’s grave.
 Or in this case, as the title of the song translates to, a flower blooming out of the snow.
 The lyrics (local) of the song are full of regret, of lost friendship or love, yet of the need to move on forward past any regrets, and the importance of holding on to old memories of those long gone and taking them with you.
 Although I must say, those lyrics, and most of the others I looked up, are pretty poorly written (bad grammar, etc) and are far too literal.
 The version in the video below is better, though not perfect.
 I had a random urge while writing this to abandon my blog and instead start a lyric translation project of my favourite songs though.
 Someday..

 Anyway, the singer of the song, Kana Hanazawa, is also my favourite voice actress, I’ve watched quite a few of her shows and love her voice.
 She also shares the same birthday as me, except I’m five years older, so I consider her my spirit animal.
 This is one of my favourite roles of hers, though.
-I also liked that the song fits into her name well (since the Hana in her name is the same Hana in the title of the song — flower).
+I also like that the song fits into her name well (since the Hana in her name is the same Hana in the title of the song — flower).

 Connotation-wise, the song itself eventually got inextricably linked for me to my attempts to go abroad to study in Sophia.
 I’m not sure quite why, though I do know that part of the reason is that the first line of the chorus, toki yo, tsumore, or “time is piling up/accumulating like snow” also sounds like and puns into “Tokyo, tsumore“, which sure felt a lot like my long journey to even qualify to go study abroad, and how my subsequent efforts then kept getting pushed back due to Covid.
 In April 2019, I was still two years away from qualifying to apply for study abroad.
 I actually restarted my school journey in May of 2019, when I applied to take Japanese 101 at the University, so this was a theme song that just preceded that event and that pushed me onwards toward my destination.
 Not that I understood the lyrics at the time, nor did the song actually become linked to that until some time afterwards.

-I did like the song though quite a lot ever since we watched the show, though, and it was a mainstay on my favourite songs list and my phone as I walked around campus listening to music.
+I have liked the song quite a lot ever since we watched the show, though, and it was a mainstay on my favourite songs list and my phone as I walked around campus listening to music.
 It was even powerful enough to claim my #1 spot on my favourite anime ending songs list for a good chunk of time, a sacred spot that I grant very few songs, although it relinquished that spot after my study abroad attempt to Japan got postponed for the second time, whereby it started to feel like a stifling blanket instead.

 This song and I are like old friends now, I don’t get as excited over it whenever it comes up in AMQ as I probably should for how high it ranks in my best songs list, but the crescendo of the chorus still does leave me with a bit of a sensation of my breath getting caught in my throat, something that only a small handful of songs do to me.